 During the first lockdown in March-July 2020, people who are classed as clinically extremely vulnerable (CEV) were instructed to shield.
 These are the people who are at the highest risk of become very unwell if they were to catch Covid-19 – the list of medical conditions can be found here.
 During March to July, shielding meant no contact with anyone outside of their own home, except for medical reasons.

-The guidance for CEV people goes on to say, “You may wish to meet up with one other person from outside your household or support bubble, for example, to exercise in an outdoor public place, but we suggest that you always try to do so as safely as possible.”
-This is the same rule as for the general public.
-However, it’s a different story for CEV people and work: “You are strongly advised to work from home.
-If you cannot work from home, you should not attend work for this period of restrictions.”
+The guidance for CEV people goes on to say, “You can still meet with your support bubble, but you cannot meet others you do not live with unless they are part of your support bubble.
+Outdoors, you can meet one person from another household for exercise.
+This is part of the wider national regulations that apply to everyone.”
+However, it’s a different story for CEV people and work: “You are strongly advised to work from home because the risk of exposure to the virus in your area may currently be higher.
+If you cannot work from home, then you should not attend work.”
 People in this situation may be eligible for furlough (see below).

 Extension of Coronavirus Job Retention Scheme (Furlough)

-The latest guidance is yet to be published, but as of 31 October, the guidance is that employees can be placed on full-time or part-time furlough, with the government paying a grant to the employer to cover 80% of salaries for the hours not worked, up to a monthly cap of £2,500.
+The guidance is that employees can be placed on full-time or part-time furlough, with the government paying a grant to the employer to cover 80% of salaries for the hours not worked, up to a monthly cap of £2,500.
 Employers have the option to top up salaries.

 [UPDATED 20 Nov 2020] Previously CJRS was only available to people who had already been placed on furlough before 1 July 2020.
 This restriction is now lifted, so staff can be placed on furlough for the first time from 1 November 2020.
 However there appears to be a rolling set of deadlines for submitting claims – click here for more information.